goranefbl/react-zendesk-chat/README.md

 />;
 ```

 buttonID is the ID of a button that will make chat widget appear when clicked.
 Or pass alwaysShow prop to make chat widget always visible on page.
+In the first case, script wont run at all until button is clicked which helps with speed performance, so thats prefered way of using it.

+Thanks [@leljak](https://github.com/leljak) for async idea.

 ## License